AbrarNitk/rs-connect/README.md

 connect dev_db
 ```

-For this library is supporting single command line arguments, command that you want to run.
+For now library is supporting single command line arguments, command that you want to run.

 ## TODO
 - spent time